linuxaustralia/constitution_and_policies/constitution.md

   - a residential, postal or email address, and
   - the date on which the person became a member, and
   - if the person ceases to be a member - the date on which the person ceased to be a member, and
-* _MemReg-2-NSW_: if not elecronic must be kept in Australia:
+* _MemReg-2-NSW_: must be readily accessible in Australia, and kept:
+  - electronically, or
   - at the association’s main premises, or
   - if the association has no premises - at the association’s official address, and
 * _MemReg-2-Ins_: must be available for inspection, free of charge, by members at a reasonable time.